guiyumin/genesee-cli/docs/Philosophy.md

 **V1 is successful when:**

-Dr. Ma runs `codon`, and without hesitation or confusion, walks into her biomarker team meeting 10 minutes later with a presentation that:
+Dr. Ma runs `genesee`, and without hesitation or confusion, walks into her biomarker team meeting 10 minutes later with a presentation that:
 - Summarizes the evidence landscape
 - Cites authoritative sources
 - Identifies evidence gaps